Innotas/jenkins_xfd/README.md

 Once configured, the stoplight sits on a desk or prominent place and shows the real-time status of your most important (and separately your less important) continuous integration builds, 24/7 non-stop.
 No PC is required.
 The Raspberry Pi controller connects via wifi or wired ethernet connection to monitor the state of your build system.

+See [What Do All the Lights Mean?](doc/LIGHT_MEANING.md) for an explanation of the status values.

 ## I Want One!
 What Do I Need?

 To build your own extreme feedback device, you'll need a light and a Raspberry Pi to control it.
 My specific products
 ordered:

 - A [USB Traffic Light](https://shop.strato.de/epages/63698188.sf/en_US/?ViewObjectPath=%2FShops%2F63698188%2FProducts%2F43%2FSubProducts%2F43-2) from cleware.de.
 This was the most expensive piece.
 I chose this model because (a) it's well built and had the look that I wanted, and (b) at the time I specifically wanted to learn to control devices via USB using Java.
-You can definitely build your own for cheaper, like using the GPIO to control individual LEDs or relays.
+This could definitely build custom built for much cheaper, like using the Raspberry's GPIO to control individual LEDs or relays.
 - A [Raspberry Pi with Enclosure](https://www.amazon.com/gp/product/B01DMFQZXK/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) from amazon.com.
-These Vilros kits are great about coming with a complete kit, everything you need (including power supply) except an SD card.
+These Vilros kits are the best value I've seen because they come with a complete kit, everything you need (including power supply) except an SD card.
 - [8GB MicroSD Card](https://www.amazon.com/gp/product/B007KFXICK/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1), also from amazon.com.
 You can also get one [with NOOBS already installed](https://www.amazon.com/gp/product/B00VD614PU/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1) to save a step.

+With this configuration, the stoplight runs on 5v USB power supplied by the Raspberry Pi, so no additional power supply is needed.

+You also need a continuous integration server running [Jenkins](https://jenkins.io/).
+The rest of this document will explain how to set up a
+Raspberry Pi and deploy the code from this repository to it, so monitor Jenkins and reflect its status.

 ## Setting Up the Raspberry Pi

 The controller service built by this repository runs as a Java process, so the only hard requirement is that the